Risto-Stevcev/iac-protocol/README.rst

 **The easy way:**

-Run ``pip install --user iac-protocol`` so pip can download it from PyPI, and go to step 5 on how to use the protocol.
+Run ``pip install --user iac-protocol`` (or omit --user for global install) so pip can download it from PyPI (may need sudo/root), and go to step 5 on how to use the protocol.

 **The long way:**